tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_TWO_Final.md

 &#x200B;

-Throughout reading this, I found out that ranks within NASA had been infiltrated by one of these members and gained information about seven new planets that were within our solar system, having never been documented.
-Apparently, one of those planets had proof of living organisms residing there.
+Throughout reading this, I found out that not only are secrets and advanced technology being kept from the public but ranks within NASA had been infiltrated by one of these members and gained information about a planet moon that's never been documented before, according to the report.
+Which planet is not stated.
+Apparently, one of those moons had proof of living organisms residing there.
 Thermal readings and multiple satellite videos displayed these life forms fully functioning and people were beyond ecstatic.
 A team was of course sent out into the outer edge of the planet's rim.
 The ship sent a team of fourteen people, and they came back, but something terrible happened to some of those astronauts and it was seemingly because of this TNDA group.
-Records indicate that someone from inside the aircraft fired off some kind of relay signal that disrupted the life forms from moving and quite possibly, sustaining their habitat.
+Records indicate that someone from inside the space craft fired off some kind of relay signal that disrupted the life forms from moving and quite possibly, sustaining their habitat.

 &#x200B;

-These *“creatures”* were able to somehow collectively reach the hovering aircraft from their planet and cause damage to the hull.
+These *“creatures”* were able to somehow collectively reach the NASA space craft from the moon and cause damage to the hull.
 Records indicate the impact on the damage report showed no signs of any cause for losing control out there in space.
 However, the report stated that several of the life forms housed themselves inside the bodies of some of the astronauts sent out there and throughout this were able to pilot their way back to Earth.
 The report indicated that these parasitic anomalies are only capable of feeding, reproducing and if housed inside another biological life form for a long enough period of time, can essentially rewire the human genome down to the very last cell within the unfortunate victim's body.
 They classified the size of the things to be about up to six or seven feet long and were considered as being somewhat similar to Taenia Solium, or pork tapeworm.

 &#x200B;